stelligent/mutato/doc/mutato-cdk.md

   await app.synthesizeFromFile('/path/to/mutato.yml');

-  // here you have a functioning CDK app, you can use it to add more resources const customStack = new cdk.Stack(app, 'MuCustomStack', {
+  // here you have a functioning CDK app, you can use it to add more resources const customStack = new cdk.Stack(app, 'MyCustomStack', {
     description: 'example of a custom stack attached to a Mutato app', });